 Here's how to see the passcode that you used to lock your Mac:

 - Sign in to icloud.com/find.

 - Select your Mac from the Devices menu.

-If you forget your passcode or can't verify your identity to see it, you need to take your Mac to an Apple Authorized Service Provider along with your proof of purchase.
+You can look up your passcode for a limited time.
+If you forget your passcode or can't verify your identity to see it, take your Mac to an Apple Authorized Service Provider along with your proof of purchase.

 If you can't find your Mac

 Find My Mac is the only Apple service that can help track or locate a lost Mac.
 If you didn’t set up Find My Mac before your Mac was lost, or you can’t locate it, these steps might help you protect your data:

 - Change your Apple ID password to prevent anyone from accessing your iCloud data or using other services (such as iMessage or iTunes) from your Mac.

 - Change your passwords for other accounts you use with your Mac, including email, banking, and social sites like Facebook or Twitter.